 A healthcare provider may say they do not have enough training to prescribe or monitor hormone therapy.
 If they are open to learning, you can refer them to our Health Professionals section, which includes resources such as the WPATH Standards of Care, a Primary Care Toolkit, and the RACE (Rapid Access to Consultative Expertise) phone line.

-If they are not open to learning, you can contact the care coordination team to find out if there is another primary care provider near you who can provide the care you need.
+If they are not open to learning, you can contact the health navigation team to find out if there is another primary care provider near you who can provide the care you need.